dimfeld/httptreemux/README.md

 When using `httprouter`, a route with a catch-all parameter (e.g. `/images/*path`) will match on URLs like `/images/` where the catch-all parameter is empty.
 This router does not match on empty catch-all parameters, but the behavior can be duplicated by adding a route without the catch-all (e.g. `/images/`).

 ## Middleware
 This package provides no middleware.
 But there are a lot of great options out there and it's pretty easy to write your own.
+The router provides the `Use` and `UseHandler` functions to ease the creation of middleware chains.
+(Real documentation of these functions coming soon.)

 # Acknowledgements